tweag/python-monorepo-example/2017-09-01-free-monads.md

 ```

 Great!
 So lets recap: `Free` is actually a functor mapping haskell-functors to
-haskell-monads.
-What's more, this functor is left-adjoint to the "forgetful
-functor", the one that takes a monad `m` and considers it as just a plain old
-haskell-functor.

-What does that mouthful of abstract nonsense mean?
-It means that morphisms of
-monads `Free f ~> m` are the same as natural transformations of functors `f ~>
+haskell-monads and morphisms of monads `Free f ~> m` are the same as natural
+transformations of functors `f ~> m` (via `interp`).
+Furthermore, **ALL**
-m`.
-And that means that that **ALL** interpretations of `Free f` can be obtained
+interpretations of `Free f` can be obtained by using the `interp` function.
+So
-by using the `interp` function.
-So you don't need to ever worry about some
+you don't need to ever worry about some complicated interpretation not being
-complicated interpretation not being definable with `interp`.
+definable with `interp`.

-The functor `Free` (being the left side of an adjunction) itself defines a monad
+The functor `Free` itself defines a monad (of the categorical sort) on the
-(of the categorical sort) on the category of haskell-functors.
-And the algebras
+category of haskell-functors.
+And the algebras of this monad are.. _monads_!
-of this monad are.. _monads_! (the haskell ones).
+(the haskell ones.)

 So in fact `Free` is so essential to the concept of monad that it contains the
 definition of what a monad is within itself, and so, we could redefine haskell's
-monad typeclass (we'll call our new class `Monad'`) as just being algebras for `Free`:
+monad typeclass (we'll call our new class `Monad'`) as just being algebras for
+`Free`:

 ```haskell
 class Functor m => Monad' m where monad :: Free m ~> m
 ```

-And we can see that it's just as powerful as `Monad`:
+An amusing exercise is to write the `Monad' m => Monad m` instance.
+Try on your
+own but here's the answer if you can't be bothered:

 ```haskell
 pure' :: Monad' m => a -> m a
 pure' = monad .
 Pure